Compare

 Is Hydra a real alternative for enterprise or high-volume Service Hub use cases?

 Not yet, honestly.
-Hydra is built for Seed–Series A B2B SaaS teams at 50–500 customers.
+Hydra is built for Seed-to-Series-A B2B SaaS teams at 50 to 500 customers, and it's pre-SOC-2.
 At enterprise scale (1,000+ agents, multi-region compliance requirements, complex procurement cycles), HubSpot and other established platforms have operational track records Hydra hasn't proven publicly.
 If you're at that scale today, Hydra is not the right tool.
 If you're a Seed-to-Series-A team growing into it, Hydra is built for where you are now.

 Verdict + CTA

-If Service Hub is the HubSpot Hub you lean on hardest and it's the one that keeps running out of depth — Hydra is the consolidation play for the support-led slice of your customer ops.
-If marketing automation is core to your business, keep HubSpot Marketing Hub and pair it with Hydra for support and CRM — the two are complementary, not either-or.
+If Service Hub is the HubSpot Hub you lean on hardest and it keeps running out of depth, Hydra is the consolidation play for the support-led, inbound-qualifying slice of your customer ops, at a flat price with the SDR motion built in.
+If marketing automation is core to your business, keep HubSpot Marketing Hub and pair it with Hydra for support and inbound.
+The two are complementary, not either-or.

-If your team's drowning in support tickets and Service Hub feels like the afterthought Hub in your HubSpot bundle, take Hydra for a spin: hydra-help.com.
+If your team's drowning in support tickets and inbound leads, and Service Hub feels like the afterthought Hub in your HubSpot bundle, take Hydra for a spin: hydra-help.com.
 14-day free trial, card up front, 30-day money-back.
-I'll personally set you up if it'd help — reply and we'll grab 15 minutes.
+I'll personally set you up if it'd help.
+Reply and we'll grab 15 minutes.

 Also evaluating?